NireBryce/resp3-parser/2025-08-02 flesh out basic functionality.md

 flesh out basic functionality of each element

-use parser to send relevant things to their constituent parts
+use parser to send relevant things to their constituent part    s